tilezen/joerd/docs/data-sources.md

 ## Data updates

-Terrain tiles version 1 was built during 2016Q2 and 2016Q3 based on available sources at that time.
-Version 1.1 was built during 2017Q3.
+Terrain tiles version 1 was built during 2016Q2 and released in 2016Q3 based on available sources at that time.
+Version 1.1 was built during 2017Q3 and released 2017Q4.
 Regular updates are not planned.

 Future updates will be on an as-needed basis for smaller regions to incorporate additional `3DEP` coverage in the United States and additional country specific data sources globally.